Tisha Taylor: Charlie Murphy Knew ‘In An Instant’ He’d Marry His Wife, But Was Never The Same After Her Death

 “Don’t take life for granted.
 Don’t take people for granted,” he said.

 Charlie Murphy may have made a reference to that pain and the loss of Tisha Taylor Murphy in a final message, Rolling Stone noted.
-On Tuesday night, Charlie posted a note on Twitter that read: “One to Sleep On: Release the past to rest as deeply as possible.”
+On Tuesday night, Charlie posted a note on Twitter that read, “One to Sleep On: Release the past to rest as deeply as possible.”

 [Featured Image by Kevin Winter/Getty Images]